EDRN/P5/README.md

 Next, run the Django database migrations (again, with the environment set):

     docker compose --project-name edrn --file docker/docker-compose.yaml \
+        exec portal django-admin makemigrations
+    docker compose --project-name edrn --file docker/docker-compose.yaml \
         exec portal django-admin migrate

 #### 👴 Import Content from Plone

+👉 **Note:** This is no longer necessary.
+Plone hasn't been used in a while now; instead you just upgrade from the previous Wagtail-based version.
+However, I'm leaving this information intact for posterity and reference.
+Skip down to "Populate the Rest of the Content".

 The next step is to bring the content from the older Plone-based site into the new Wagtailb-ased site.
 You will need the following: